Privacy Policy

 Changes to this policy

 We may update this policy from time to time.
 The "Last updated" date at the top of the page reflects the most recent change.
-Material changes will be announced in-app and by email where we have a contact for you, with at least 30 days' notice before they take effect.
+Material changes will be announced by email where we have a contact for you, with at least 30 days' notice before they take effect.
 Continued use of UIP after the effective date constitutes acceptance of the updated policy.

 Contact & complaints